Knowledge Base

 ORM for private clients and UHNW individuals

 ORM for private clients is fundamentally different from corporate or consumer management.
 Privacy is the absolute priority; the work, the strategy, and the results remain strictly confidential.
-Because the risks are often global, these programs must address challenges across multiple borders, languages, and platforms.
-Ultimately, the stakes are much higher, with reputational damage carrying significant financial, professional, and personal consequences.
+Because these risks are global, our programs must cross multiple borders.
+We handle issues across different languages and platforms.
+Ultimately, the stakes are much higher now.
+A ruined reputation carries high financial, professional, and personal costs.

-Pavesen works exclusively with private clients and UHNW individuals, providing a level of discretion and precision that generalist firms cannot match.
-Our expertise spans the full spectrum of reputation management, from real-time monitoring and content removal to suppression and AI narrative control.
-We treat reputation as a strategic asset, delivering the human-led, bespoke service that high-profile individuals require.
+Pavesen works exclusively with private clients and UHNW individuals.
+We provide a level of discretion and precision that generalist firms cannot match.
+Our expertise spans the full spectrum of reputation management.
+This includes real-time monitoring, content removal, suppression, and AI narrative control.
+We treat reputation as a strategic asset, delivering the human-led, bespoke defence that high-profile individuals require to protect their legacy and freedom to operate.

 Where to go next